 The Sigmund Thun Klamm is approximately 4 km from Kaprun.

 Explore the Kaprun High Mountain Reservoirs

 Every year more than 100,000 tourists visit the Kaprun High Mountain Reservoirs (Hochgebirgsstauseen).
-The famous Lärchwand inclined lift, Europe's largest open lift, transports you up a 431m incline toward the majestic Wasserfallboden and Mooserboden reservoirs.
-The High Mountain Reservoirs of Wasserfallboden (1,672 m) and Mooserboden (2,036 m) appear fjjord-like with their turquoise waters surrounded by 3000 m peaks.
+The famous Lärchwand inclined lift, Europe's largest open lift, transports you up a 431m incline toward the majestic Wasserfallboden (1,672 m) and Mooserboden (2,036 m) reservoirs which appear fjjord-like with their turquoise waters surrounded by 3000 m peaks.

 The “Power and Ice Adventure World “, located at the end of the Mooserboden dam, has information on the history of dam construction and their operation.
 There are several High Mountain trails which offer sweeping views of the Mooserboden and Wasserfallboden dams and surrounding Alpine peaks.
 The easy Herbtrail begins at the Bergrestaurant Mooserboden (open end of May to mid-October) and leads down to the Fürthermoaralm (Open mid-June to end September).

 Located a short drive through the Kapruner valley, a bus transports you to the reservoirs from the Kesselfall-Alpenhaus (9 km from Kaprun).

 The reservoirs are open from the end of May to mid- October (8:00am to 3:30 pm).